ddsbook/blog/2014/01/blander-part1.md

 ##  NA's   :44811
 ```

 Looks like the host names are also going to help us determine the location of the hosts (that will be handy later).
-Also the protocols (in the "proto" field) show that we had around 4 times as many TCP packets as UDP and even less ICMP packets.
-Also, the source and destination ports (spt and dpt) show what's known as a five-number summary with the mean included.
+Also the protocols (in the "`proto`" field) show that we had around 4 times as many `TCP` packets as `UDP` and even less `ICMP` packets.
+Also, the source and destination ports (`spt` and `dpt`) show what's known as a five-number summary with the mean included.
 It gives us an idea of the spread of ports used.

-R naturally converted the numeric fields to numbers but we may not want that on all the fields.
-TCP and UDP ports are not really numbers and the ICMP type field (type) has an integer that represents the type of ICMP packet.
-Let's convert that back to factor and look at the summary of the ICMP packet types.
+R naturally converted the numeric fields to numbers but we may not want that on all the fields.  `TCP` and `UDP` ports are not really numbers and the `ICMP` type field (type) has an integer that represents the type of `ICMP` packet.
+Let's convert that back to factor and look at the summary of the `ICMP` packet types.

 ```r
 csv$type <- factor(csv$type)